LED (Digital) Exercise

 Required hardware for this exercise:- Arduino Uno board (supported by Simulink)

-- USB Cable Type A to B
+- USB Cable (Type A to Type B)

 - Breadboard